Skip to main content

 You can also configure power distribution rules and SOC thresholds in this interface.

-A: Currently, PowerFlex and SolidFlex systems do not support mixed operation in Cluster Mode.
-Each system must operate independently according to its own control logic.
+A: Currently, PowerFlex and SolidFlex systems support mixed operation in Cluster Mode.

 A: The discharge capability depends on the number of battery packs installed.